rus-cert/ssh-u2f-drafts/ssh-u2f.md

 F> ~~~artwork
 F> byte      SSH_MSG_USERAUTH_U2F_REGISTER_REQUEST
 F> byte[16]  random value
-F> string    RegisterRequest (serialized JSON)
+F> uint32    RegisterRequestsNumber N
-F> ~~~
+F> string[N] RegisterRequests (each as serialized JSON) F> ~~~

-Where the "RegisterRequest" object is specified in section 4.1.1 of [@!U2F-JavaScript].
+Each entry in `RegisterRequests` represents a "RegisterRequest" object as specified in section 4.1.1 of [@!U2F-JavaScript].
 The value for the "appId" (application id) field MUST be copied from `register appId` in the SSH_MSG_USERAUTH_REQUEST message.
 The "challenge" field MUST be the SHA2-256 checksum of the concatentation of the `random value` and the session identifier.

 The client MUST check the "appId" and the "challenge" field values.

+A server can send multiple "RegisterRequest" objects to support different U2F protocol versions.

-After sending "RegisterRequest" and the locally determined origin (facetId) to the U2F Security Key and receiving a response, the client sends back the "RegisterResponse" (see section 4.1.2 of [@!U2F-JavaScript]).
+The client sends a "RegisterRequest" and the locally determined origin (facetId) to U2F tokens.
+The client can pick any order of requests to try, but it can send only one response.

+If the client cannot (or doesn't want to) respond to any of the register requests it MUST disconnect the connection with `SSH_DISCONNECT_AUTH_CANCELLED_BY_USER`.

+Otherwise it sends the "RegisterResponse" (see section 4.1.2 of [@!U2F-JavaScript]):

 F> ~~~artwork
 F> byte      SSH_MSG_USERAUTH_U2F_REGISTER_RESPONSE